-North Texas AFN is a regional chapter of grantmakers who invest in opportunities for low and middle income individuals and families to build economic well-being.
-Members include private, public, corporate, and community foundations, public-sector funders, and financial institutions who want to help North Texans secure economic stability, for now and for years to come.
+North Texas AFN is a regional chapter of grantmakers who advance equitable wealth building and economic mobility.
 North Texas AFN connects funders and their peers in the nonprofit, public, and private sectors.
 Together they share promising programs and smart strategies, gather knowledge to make their grantmaking more effective, and work to increase investments in asset building.

 Regional Focus Areas